 If you follow and “evidence based or bust” mentality, you’re in luck.
 Apparently, Rituals’ in house scientists combed through thousands of studies to find out: 1) what nutrients women are most commonly lacking— vitamins K2, D3, B12, and E, plus boron, iron, magnesium, folate, and omega-3, according to them—and 2) which form of the nutrient our body is able to digest.

 The resulting product is those 9 nutrients in the form they found is best absorbed in our body.
 That means that inside the encapsulation, the dry ingredients are kept dry, the oily ingredients are kept oily—which keeps the ingredients from interacting.

-On the website, Ritual provides where in the world each of the 9 ingredient is from, an explanation of ‘why’ the ingredient is essential, and the research that explains why each ingredient is in the form it’s in, for consumers who want to know more.
+Worth mentioning: On their website, Ritual provides info on where in the world each of the 9 ingredients is from, an explanation of ‘why’ the ingredient is essential, and the research that explains why each ingredient is in the form it’s in, for consumers who want to know more.

 [Check out our list of the best women’s multivitamins HERE.]

 Vitamin D3 has been shown to help with bone health, immune strength, cognition, and calcium absorption.
 While it’s known as the “sunshine vitamin”, relying on the sun as your primary vitamin D source isn’t always realistic.
 For one, there’s a myth that we get vitamin D from simply basking in the sun, but what actually happens is that compounds in your skin react with the sun’s UVB rays to make vitamin D, which means our skin actually has to be exposed to reap the benefits.
 And for another, most people live in climates that aren’t sunny at all times.
 (Though I’ll admit, that’s my personal #goals).